ialbert/bio/docs/bio-comm.md

 then the command:

-    comm.py file1 file2
+    bio comm file1 file2

 will print the common elements present in the first column of both files:

     A
     C

-This is the main usecase of the `comm.py` software.
+This is the main usecase of the `bio comm` software.

 ## Other features

-`comm.py` has a number of convenience parameters:
+`bio comm` has a number of convenience parameters:

 * `-1` will print elements unique to file 1: `B`
 * `-2` will print elements unique to file 2: `D`